-The UOC Research Seminar Series is held every Thursday morning from 11:00am during the academic year.
+The UOC Research Seminar Series is held every Thursday at 12.00pm noon during the academic year.

 Join the UOC Research Seminar Series email list